NSHipster/articles/2019-03-04-swift-format.md

 The performance benchmarks in this article are, admittedly, not very rigorous.
 But they should provide some indication of general performance characteristics.
-Timings are measured in seconds and done on a 2017 MacBook Pro with 2.9 GHz Intel Core i7 processor and 16 GB 2133 MHz LPDDR3 memory.
+Timings are measured in seconds and taken on a 2017 MacBook Pro with 2.9 GHz Intel Core i7 processor and 16 GB 2133 MHz LPDDR3 memory.
 {% endinfo %}